sachinp054/fexco-postcode/README.md

 2- Cache is being used for optimizing address search.

 3- This is assured that for each eircode or postcode third party api will be hit only once.
-If there comes another request for same eircode/postcode search address will be retrieved from cache or db and parsed as per the quary parameters.
+If there comes another request for same eircode/postcode search address will be retrieved from cache or db and parsed as per the query parameters.

 <b>Build And Run Application:-</b>